Brazilian Jiu Jitsu Classes

 All our classes start with a vigorous conditioning warm up and instructors then move on to demonstrate techniques, set ups and positions.
 Students then drill these and use them in the sparring that follows.
 Sparring is not included in our beginner classes but is usually included in all others.
 This is because it enables students to put what they’ve learnt to the test and because many of our members participate in BJJ competitions throughout the year.

 We train with gi but, if you’re new to BJJ, it’s fine to wear shorts/leggings and a t-shirt for your first couple of classes.
 However, please note, there should be no zips and/or buttons on any item of clothing.
 Please also ensure your finger nails and toenails are short so you don’t accidentally scratch anyone.

 Potential students are welcome to try out one of our classes for free.
-Just click on the ‘Sign up for a trial class’ button and let us know when you’d like to join a class.
-Please note, we ideally ask for at least 48 hours’ notice as this gives us plenty of time to respond to your request!
+Just click on the ‘Sign up for a trial class’ button and complete the form you’ll find there.
+Please note, we ideally ask for at least 48 hours’ notice as this gives us plenty of time to respond to your request.